Skip to main content

 Learning Objective

-By the end of this tutorial, you'll know how to configure when your campaign sends emails, control the pace of new lead outreach, and optimize timing based on your audience's timezone and availability patterns.
+By the end of this tutorial, you'll know how to configure when your campaign sends emails, control the pace of new lead outreach, create campaign schedules, and understand how timezone-based scheduling works in Lemlist.

 Why This Matters

 Timing determines whether your emails get read or ignored.
 Sending at 3am in your prospect's timezone gets buried overnight.
 Sending 100 emails instantly looks automated and risks spam filters.
-A proper schedule spaces sends across working hours in the prospect's timezone, appearing natural and maximizing open rates.
+A proper schedule spaces sends across working hours to appear natural and maximize open rates.

 Prerequisites